 GLSEN research shows that the presence of supportive educators can have a significant positive impact on LGBTQ students’ academic achievement, as well as on their psychological well-being and long-term educational aspirations.
-GLSEN Professional Development aims to empower educators to act in allyship with LGBTQ students.
+GLSEN Professional Development aims to empower educators to act in solidarity with LGBTQ students.

 "Teachers can be that figure you look up to.
 And when they are accepting of you, it means the world to you.
 To know that you’re ok and that they are there for you.”